Bibliome/alvisnlp/docs/reference/module/OgmiosTokenizer.md

 ## Description

- *OgmiosTokenizer* creates an annotation for each token found in the section contents according to the [Ogmios]() tokenizer specifications and adds these annotations to the <a href="#targetLayerName" class="param">targetLayerName</a> layer.
+ *OgmiosTokenizer* creates an annotation for each token found in the section contents according to the [Ogmios]() tokenizer specifications and adds these annotations to the <a href="#targetLayer" class="param">targetLayer</a> layer.
 The created annotations have a the feature <a href="#tokenTypeFeature" class="param">tokenTypeFeature</a> with one of the values:
 *  *alpha* : for an alphabetic token;
 *  *num* : for a numeric token;
 *  *sep* : for a whitespace token;